 Key Exemptions from Inheritance Tax

-Knowing the key exemptions from inheritance tax is crucial for effective estate planning.
-Inheritance tax can be a significant burden on your estate, but certain exemptions can help reduce this liability.
+Knowing the key exemptions from Inheritance Tax is crucial for effective estate planning.
+These exemptions can significantly reduce your inheritance tax liability.

 Spousal Exemptions